|Value||Up to $25,000 for up to six months|

 Engage Grants are designed to give companies that operate from a Canadian base access to the unique knowledge and expertise available at Canadian universities (see the List of Eligible Institutions).
 These grants are intended to foster the development of new research partnerships between an academic researcher and a company that have never collaborated before, by supporting short-term research and development projects aimed at addressing a company-specific problem in the natural sciences or engineering fields.

 Please note that applicants seeking funding for travel and meeting activities to establish contact with new potential industrial partners should apply for an Interaction Grant.

-Engage Grants support well-defined projects undertaken by eligible university researchers and their private-sector partners.
+Engage Grants support well-defined research projects undertaken by eligible university researchers and their industrial partners.
 A maximum grant of $25,000 over a period not exceeding six months will be awarded to the academic researcher to cover the direct project costs associated with the research activities needed to address the identified problem.
 Please refer to the guidelines for the Use of Grant Funds.

 An Engage project must be aimed at solving a company-specific problem through the generation of new knowledge or the application of existing knowledge in an innovative manner.
-It must be focused on specific short-term objectives and address a research challenge that lies within the natural sciences and engineering fields (see Guidelines for Selecting the Appropriate Federal Granting Agency).
-It can be at any point in the R&D spectrum that is consistent with the university's research, training and technology transfer mandate.
+It must be focused on specific short-term objectives and address a research challenge that lies within the natural sciences and engineering fields (see Guidelines for Selecting the Appropriate Federal Granting Agency.
 All proposals require evidence of planning and sound budget justification and must clearly spell out the underlying assumptions, intended approaches, milestones and deliverables.
 The project must be scientifically sound and technically feasible.
-As an Engage Grant aims to develop a research relationship between one applicant and one company, the project plan must detail interactions between the applicant and the company representative(s).
+As an Engage Grant aims to develop a research relationship between one applicant and one company, the project plan must detail regular interactions between the applicant and the company representative(s).

 Proposals are not eligible for an Engage Grant if they: